wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-dotnet-how-to-use-relay.md

 1. Log on to the [Azure Management Portal][].

-2. In the left navigation pane of the Azure Management Portal, click **Service Bus**.
+2. In the left navigation pane of the portal, click **Service Bus**.

-3. In the lower pane of the Azure Management Portal, click **Create**.
+3. In the lower pane of the portal, click **Create**.

 	![](./media/service-bus-dotnet-how-to-use-relay/sb-queues-13.png)